 Teste do diagrama de fios: não é somente a cor

-A wire map test may seem like the most basic test for copper network cabling and therefore one of the least important, but it is actually one of the most critical.
+Virtually every Ethernet cable tester can perform a wire map test - likely the most basic test for copper network cabling.
+Despite being a basic test, it is actually one of the most critical.
 And while the pair colors of blue, orange, green and brown might help you pass wire map testing, the test itself really doesn’t care about color at all.

 Let’s take a closer look.